backuardo/trivia-game/README.md

 ### UX

-0. Transfer questions into a stack, pop them off, if list is empty repopulate.
+1. Transfer questions into a stack, pop them off, if list is empty repopulate.
-1. Record high score
+2. Record high score
-1. Footer/header with link to high score, Github
+3. Footer/header with link to high score, Github
-1. Show high scores in game over screen
+4. Show high scores in game over screen
-1. Rather than using findOne(), grab more 'random' entry.
+5. Rather than using findOne(), grab more 'random' entry.
-1. Figure out a way to catch 'cheaters' (ppl changing state)
+6. Figure out a way to catch 'cheaters' (ppl changing state)
+7. Timer continues when window in background.

 ## NOTES